-The hillside gardens at Fursdon blend seamlessly into rolling parkland with views over the Exe valley and beyond to Dartmoor.
+The rural hillside gardens at Fursdon blend seamlessly into rolling parkland and on into the countryside with views over the Exe valley and beyond to Dartmoor.

-During afternoons when the house is open to the public, visitors are invited to take a leisurely stroll through approximately 4 acres of garden and grounds.
+During afternoons when historic Fursdon House is open to the public, visitors are invited to take a leisurely stroll through approximately 4 acres of garden and grounds.
 You can also visit the garden on open days without necessarily touring the house!

 The Meadow Garden, originally planted nearly 200 years ago, in memory of Harriet Fursdon, is now a woodland walk leading to a pond.
 As in the main garden we actively encourage wild life with particular types of planting and management.
 Restoring and regenerating this area is an ongoing project which we started a few years ago.
 We are establishing wild flowers and have planted hundreds of bulbs to grow under the canopy of trees.
 It is a short walk from the main garden and visitors can wander and enjoy this peaceful natural space, while building up an appetite for tea in the Coach Hall.

 Over two weekends each year we open the garden for the National Garden Scheme.